J-Mitko/Jagged-Zebras-Movie-Page/README.md

 Run `npm install` and then `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Technologies
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.1.

 Front-end
     Angular 4
     Bootstrap